Juveria-Dalvi/Relational-Database-beta-FreeCodeCamp/README.md

 <li>Each primary key column should follow the naming convention table_name_id.
 For example, the moon table should have a primary key column named moon_id ✔️</li>

-<li>Each foreign key column should have the same name as the column it is referencing</li>
+<li>Each foreign key column should have the same name as the column it is referencing ✔️</li>